-How Hard is It to Learn Japanese?
+How Hard Is It to Learn Japanese? | 2024 (with Photos)

-So, you’ve decided to up your linguistics game and the language you’ve settled on is Japanese.
-Excellent choice!
 A popular East Asian language, it is the ninth most spoken language globally, with over 130 million fluent speakers.
 That’s a lot of people to talk to!
 But how hard is it to learn Japanese and what are the best ways to learn it?

-Learning a language that uses the Latin alphabet like French, Spanish, German or Italian gives you a head start because you can already read and understand the letters!
+The biggest factor in difficulty is your commitment and willingness to practice.
+Learning a language that uses the Latin alphabet like French, Spanish, German or Italian gives you a head start because you can already read and understand the letters.
 Japanese means picking up a whole new writing system and learning to read all over again.

-Unlike our measly 26 letters, the Japanese alphabets – yes, plural! – are made up of thousands of letters, so it’s no wonder people feel intimidated by starting to learn it.
+Unlike our measly 26 letters, the Japanese alphabets - yes, plural - are made up of thousands of letters, so it’s no wonder people feel intimidated by starting to learn it.
+Don’t worry, though - it’s not actually as difficult as it may seem and we will show you just how hard it is to learn Japanese.

 English vs Japanese – What Are The Differences?

 Perhaps the biggest difference that a native English speaker would pick up on when learning Japanese is their phonetics.
-A lot of the sounds that the language uses don’t actually exist in the English language, so pronouncing words proves tricky.
+A lot of the sounds that the Japanese language uses don’t exist in the English language, so pronouncing words proves tricky.

 When you’re talking to those with authority over you, AKA the people in society who effectively ‘outrank’ you, you need to behave differently.
 There are a lot more of these figures than you might think!
 Your bosses, teachers, lawmakers, officials…